When it comes to applying for life insurance, honesty is the best policy.

-At True Blue Life Insurance, we quote MIB member companies, so you can rest assured that you will be purchasing a life insurance policy from not only a reputable organization but also a company that is committed to your personal privacy.
+At Insurist, we quote MIB member companies, so you can rest assured that you will be purchasing a life insurance policy from not only a reputable organization but also a company that is committed to your personal privacy.

 Determining how much and what kind of insurance to buy is one of the most important financial decisions you’ll ever make.
 It’s also one of the most complicated.
-A qualified True Blue insurance professional will conduct a thorough analysis of your insurance needs and provide you with policy recommendations that are based not only on our public knowledge of company ratings but on our own personal dealings with the companies we recommend.
+A qualified independent life insurance agent will conduct a thorough analysis of your insurance needs and provide you with policy recommendations that are based not only on our public knowledge of company ratings but on our own personal dealings with the companies we recommend.

 We are knowledgeable about the different products that are available from a wide variety of insurance providers, and we can help you determine what type of coverage you need for your unique situation.